Posts

 Error Guessing is the art of guessing there errors can be hidden.Error Guessing comes with previous experience of a tester with the similar technology and the project.There are no specific tools and techniques for this testing, test cases can be designed depending on the situation, either drawing from SRS document or when an unexpected/undocumented error is found while testing the functional part of the application.This testing will results better based on the skills of the tester as it is the art of guessing the defects.
 In error guessing testers can think of situations where software will fail.

-what is Cause–effect graph?
+What is Cause–effect graph?

 Image